LukeT2340/InterviewPracticeApp/README.md

 # InterviewPracticeApp
-This is an IOS app that helps user's prepare for Interviews by using ChatGPT to be the interviewer.
+This is an IOS app that helps users prepare for Interviews by using ChatGPT to be the interviewer.